Ironmomo/FureverFriendsSpringBootKotlin/README.md

 ### 6. **Persistence and Database**
 - Uses **Spring Data JPA** with an **H2 in-memory database** for development and testing.
-- Entities are designed for scalability and normalization.

 ### 7. **Exception Handling**
 - Centralized error handling using `@ControllerAdvice` for consistent and global exception management in the API layer.